onap/demo/README.md

  - The "vnfs" directory: contains the following directories:

- 	- honeycomb_plugin: Honeycomb plugin that allows upstream systems to change VNF configuration via RESTCONF or NETCONF protocols.
+ 	- honeycomb_plugin: Honeycomb plugin that allows ONAP to change VNF configuration via RESTCONF or NETCONF protocols.

  	- VES: source code of the ECOMP Vendor Event Listener (VES) Library.
 The VES library used here has been cloned from the GitHub repository at https://github.com/att/evel-library on February 1, 2017.